 Gouramis Breeding Level - Intermediate

-Gouramis can breed in captivity depending on many factors, but more effort is required to raise the fry to adulthood.
-Most gouramis sold in stores are bubble nest builders.
-After building a suitable nest at the surface, the male courts the female and the spawning ritual begins.
+Many species of gouramis can be bred in captivity, but some effort is required to raise the fry to adulthood.
+Most species of gouramis sold in stores are bubble nest builders.
+After building a suitable nest at the surface, the male courts the female and a spawning ritual begins.
 As eggs are laid, the male retrieves them and deposits them in the nest, which he guards until they hatch.
-Males can become aggressive towards the females after spawning in an effort to guard the eggs from being eaten and females may need to be removed.
+Males can become aggressive towards the females after spawning in an effort to guard the eggs from being eaten, and females may need to be removed.